 Our Sustainability Framework forms part of our sustainability reporting and is designed for general readership only.
-Ernst & Young has conducted limited assurance over a selection of disclosures and KPMG has conducted limited assurance over our greenhouse gas disclosures.
-Further detailed information, including copies of the limited assurance reports prepared by Ernst & Young and KPMG, is available online at www.bhpbilliton.com under Sustainability.
+KPMG has conducted limited assurance over a selection of disclosures.
+Further detailed information, including copies of the limited assurance report prepared by KPMG, is available online at www.bhpbilliton.com under Sustainability.